-- PersonalSign 2 Non-repudiation/contentCommitment of a transaction (medium level assurance) - PersonalSign 2/3 Pro Non-repudiation/contentCommitment of the transaction by a party acting in an organizational context (medium level assurance) - Noble Energy Non-repudiation/contentCommitment of the transaction by a party acting in an organizational context (medium level assurance) - AATL Non-repudiation/contentCommitment of the transaction by a party acting in an organizational context (medium hardware level assurance).
+- PersonalSign 2 Non-repudiation/contentCommitment of a transaction (medium level assurance) - PersonalSign 2/3 Pro Non-repudiation/contentCommitment of the transaction by a party acting in an organizational context (medium level assurance) - AATL Non-repudiation/contentCommitment of the transaction by a party acting in an organizational context (medium hardware level assurance).
 (It is not recommended that the Certificate be used for encryption due to the singularity of the Certificate and inability to provide key escrow services under the Adobe Certificate Policy.) - Qualified Certificates Non-repudiation/contentCommitment of signatures by Individuals (Qualified Certificates for Electronic Signatures) and legal persons (Qualified Certificates for Electronic Seals)